New Theatre Royal: Architects

-C J Phipps
+C. J. Phipps

-Boughton decided on a major rebuild demolishing and replacing the theatre with the present building which re-opened on 4 August 1884 with Gilbert and Sullivan's "Princess Ida".
-He engaged the most famous theatre architect of the day, C J Phipps, who had earlier built London's Gaiety, Theatre Royal and Haymarket theatres among others.
+Boughton decided on a major rebuild demolishing and replacing the theatre with the present building which re-opened on 4 August 1884 with Gilbert and Sullivan's Princess Ida with principals from the D'Oyly Carte Opera Company.
+He engaged the most famous theatre architect of the day, C. J. Phipps, who had earlier built London's Gaiety, Vaudeville and Savoy theatres among others.
 The new building had a four tier auditorium (stalls or pit, dress circle, upper circle and gods).
 The theatre reflected the rigid social distinctions of the day.
 The 6-door frontage led to the dress circle to accommodate the wealthy.
 Patrons in the other floors entered by single doors to the side of the main foyer.
-Seating capacity was under 1000 but there was space for standing patrons with refreshment bars on each level.
+Seating capacity was 2,000 but there was space for standing patrons with refreshment bars on each level.
 The stage was 40 ft deep with a 30 ft proscenium, fly tower and traps.

-Phipps also designed the Empire Theatre (aka Empire Palace Theatre) in Edinburgh Road, built by Corke of Fratton, which opened in 1891.
+Phipps also designed the Empire Theatre (Empire Palace Theatre) in Edinburgh Road, built by Corke of Fratton, which opened in 1891.
 A two-tiered music hall with a small stage, it was a milestone in design for public safety.
 Phipps' Exeter Theatre Royal had been destroyed in a fire shortly after opening in 1886.
 The Empire was a radical improvement in build quality and design.
 The Empire struggled to compete with the Royal, Princes and Kings.
-A plan in the early 1900s to build a 'super theatre' on the site today occupied by the "Zurich" offices was rejected by magistrates and the Empire was extensively redecorated and reopened with Marie Lloyd in 1913.
+A plan in the early 1900s to build a 'super theatre' on the site today occupied by the Zurich offices was rejected by magistrates and the Empire was extensively redecorated and reopened with Marie Lloyd in 1913.
 It continued to stage variety shows, even when the other venues converted to screening films, but the quality of these declined to the extent that it ended staging "We never clothe 'em" shows, soft core striptease.
 The Empire was demolished to make way for a supermarket in 1958.
-It is said that the Empire Company applied unsuccessfully to lease the Theatre Royal.